BE A BETTER LAWYER:

 A maximum of 14 participants ensures highly personalized instruction.

-2 hours of CLE focused on current immigration issues and vary every course.
+CLE focused on current immigration issues.

 The learning adventure begins with an orientation and walking tour of beautiful San Miguel de Allende.